nushell/nushell.github.io/book/plugins.md

 ╰───┴─────────┴────────────┴─────────┴───────────────────────┴───────┴───────────────────────────────╯
 ```

 Plugins stay running while they are in use, and are automatically stopped by default after a period of time of inactivity.
 This behavior is managed by the [plugin garbage collector](#plugin-garbage-collector).
-To manually stop a plugin:
+To manually stop a plugin, call `plugin stop` with its name:

 ```nu
 > plugin stop gstat